 only one series named

-Parameter values are the strings that represent the valid parameter names.
+Parameter values are the character vectors that represent the valid parameter names.

 This example shows how to find the Accumulation/Distribution oscillator for Disney stock and plot the results.